AmyReichhold/bargain-boxing/README.md

 use the Ford-Fulkerson algorithm for Max-Flow to determine the minimum number of visible boxes remaining.

+There are several implementation in various languages.
+Each implementation is contained in a self identifying directory (e.g. `java` for the Java version, `python` for the Python version).

-## How to run bargain-boxing.py
+## How to run Python bargain-boxing
-On the command line, run the following command:
+On the command line, run the following command from the `python` directory:
 ```
 cat input_file | python3 bargain-boxing.py
 ```
+where `input_file` is the desired input file name.
 The program will read the input file from standard input.
 Below is an example input file:
 > 4